bparanj/crystal/electronics/experiments/queue/rectifier.md

+PENDING

+Is this the same as half wave reectifier in falstad?

 Rectifiers are used in various types of circuits to convert alternating current (AC) to direct current (DC).
 Here are some common applications:

 1. Power Supply Circuits: Rectifiers are a crucial component in power supplies for electronic devices, converting AC from the mains into DC for use by the device.